gregwhitaker/apple-servicetalk-example/README.md

     ./gradlew clean build

 ## Running the Example
+Follow the steps below to run the example:

+1. Run the following command to start the `hello-service`:

+        ./gradlew :hello-service:run

-Run the following command to start the example:
+2. Run the following command to start the `client`:

-    ./gradlew run
+        ./gradlew :client:run

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/apple-servicetalk-example/issues).